Understanding the wildlife economy

 The overarching policy context is the 2030 Agenda for Sustainable Development and the wildlife utilisation elements of the Sustainable Development Goals (SDGs).
 For example:

 SDG 14.4 aims to “restore fish stocks in the shortest time feasible, at least to levels that can produce maximum sustainable yield;”

 SDG 15.1 aims to ensure the “sustainable use of terrestrial and inland freshwater ecosystems and their services;” and

-SDG 17.11 commits to “increase significantly the exports of developing countries,” which for many countries could include increasing the exports of wild goods and services.
+SDG 17.11 commits to “increase significantly the exports of developing countries,” which for many countries includes opportunities for increasing the exports of wild goods and services.